-In this sub-section we develop an approach that circumvents both of the above described challenges.
-Our work builds on the RC discovery method "Spectral Gap Optimization of Order Parameters (SGOOP)".
-Summarily, SGOOP in its original form is a method for obtaining a one-dimensional RC given static and dynamic information about a multi-dimensional system by combining these information in a maximum Caliber or path entropy framework.
-Here we use SGOOP to induce a commute distance metric for complex high-dimensional systems that can be calculated from a combination of biased simulations and short unbiased trajectories.
-SGOOP constructs the RC as a combination of pre-selected candidate order parameters $(s_1, \dots, s_d)$ , which can be thought of as a set of basis functions using which we are trying to describe our problem.
-The dimensionality $d$ is kept high enough so that dynamics in the high-dimensional $s$ -space is likely Markovian, needed for the formalism described in Sec.
+In this sub-section we summarize the "Spectral Gap Optimization of Order Parameters (SGOOP)" method for optimizing a multi-dimensional RC.^{14,18,26} In later sections, we use SGOOP to develop an approach that circumvents both of the above-described challenges.
+Summarily, SGOOP in its original form is a method for obtaining a one-dimensional RC given static and dynamic information about a multi-dimensional system by combining this information in a maximum Caliber or path entropy framework.^{27,28} SGOOP constructs the RC as a combination of pre-selected candidate order parameters (s_1, \dots, s_d) , which can be thought of as a set of basis functions using which we are trying to describe our problem.
+The dimensionality d is kept high enough so that dynamics in the high-dimensional s -space is likely Markovian, needed for the formalism described in Sec.
 II 1.
-The central ideas behind SGOOP in its original form can be summarized as the following three points:
+The central ideas behind SGOOP18 in its original form can be summarized as the following three points:

-- (i) It uses a reweighting protocol to estimate the equilibrium distribution $P_0(s_1, \dots, s_d)$ from an initial metadynamics simulation performed by biasing some trial RC. - (ii) In addition, it uses short unbiased MD simulations to obtain dynamical observables pertaining to the system.
-These observables could be the position-dependent diffusivity or more typically, number of nearest-neighbor transitions along some binned trial RCs. - (iii) By combining (i) and (ii) SGOOP constructs transition rate matrices along different putative RCs.
+- (i) It uses a reweighting protocol29 to estimate the equilibrium distribution $P_0(s_1, \dots, s_d)$ from an initial metadynamics simulation performed by biasing some trial RC. - (ii) In addition, it uses short unbiased MD simulations to obtain dynamical observables pertaining to the system.
+These observables could be the position-dependent diffusivity or more typically, the number of nearest-neighbor transitions along some binned trial RCs. - (iii) By combining (i) and (ii) SGOOP constructs the transition rate matrices K which can then be formulated as follows: